Wraith Falls

 • Stream: Lupine Creek

-• Name, origin: Named in 1885 by members of the Hague parties.
-The reports are that they saw a ghost or specter in the gossamer white strands of the falls.
-But, the actual reason is undocumented.(1)
+• Name, origin: Named in 1885 by members of the Hague party.
+The report is that they saw a ghost or specter in the gossamer white strands of the falls.
+But, the actual reason is undocumented.1

 • Hike: An easy hike of 0.6 of a mile, roundtrip.

 • Location: South of the Grand Loop road between Mammoth Hot Springs and the Tower-Roosevelt Junction.
-It is 4.8 miles from Mammoth or coming from Tower-Roosevelt Junction it is 13.2 miles.
+It is 4.8 miles from Mammoth, and, coming from Tower-Roosevelt Junction, it is 13.2 miles.
 It is just east of Undine Falls.
-Parking and the falls are on the south side of the road.
+Parking and the falls are on the south side of the road

 Navigate to: Virginia Cascades